rkm9045/rkm9045/README.md

+I will write all my texts in English and Brazilian Portuguese.

 - 👋 Hi, I’m @rkm9045.
 - 👀 I’m interested in AIoT, IoT and AI.
 M5Stack, Seeed Studio XIAO platform( they are awesome!), Esp32 and Arduino.
 - 🌱 I’m currently researching on Edge AI, hybrid cloud platforms and AI, in general.
 And using its data, naturally!